tenstorrent/tt-buda/docs/public/user_guide.rst

 TensTorrent Device Image (TTI): Saving/Loading
 **********************************************

-A Tenstorrent Device Image (TTI) is a standalone zip/archive file that snapshots the :py:class:`TTDevice<pybuda.TTDevice>` configuration, the compiled models/modules placed and any backend build files.
-There are multiple benefits with the usage a TTI archive:
+A Tenstorrent Image (TTI) is a standalone archive file that captures the entire compiled state of a model.
+The contents of the archive include device configuration, compiler configuration, compiled model artifacts, backend build files (e.g. overlay and risc binaries), model parameter tensors.
+There can be multiple advantages with leveraging the usage of a TTI archive:

 1) Offline target compilation of models on arbitrary device targets (i.e. target device does not have to be present/available on the machine to compile and save a TTI).
 2) Loading a TTI archive allows the user to skip any long front-end and backend compilations of models onto the device and directly begin executing the graph/module that was packaged in the `*.tti` after pushing inputs to queues.
+3) TTI archives can be shared and loaded across different machines and environments.
+4) When we save a TTI archive, we can configure the serialization format for the model parameters.
+This can be useful for scenarios where the user wants to save the model parameters in a tilized-binary format to avoid tilizing during model inference.
+   By default the serialization format is pickle.
+To configure for alternate serialization formats, the user can set either:
+   `PYBUDA_TTI_BACKEND_FORMAT=1` or `PYBUDA_TTI_BACKEND_TILIZED_FORMAT=1` environment variables.

+For example, from a machine without a silicon device, we can save a TTI archive intended to be deployed on a silicon device.
+We need to configure the device type and architecture of the target device and compile the model to a TTI archive.
-We can save a TTI archive by invoking the `compile_to_image` method on  :py:class:`TTDevice<pybuda.TTDevice>`
+This can be done by invoking the `compile_to_image` method on  :py:class:`TTDevice<pybuda.TTDevice>`.

 .. code-block:: python

-    tt0 = pybuda.TTDevice("tt0",arch=BackendDevice.Grayskull, devtype=BackendType.Silicon)
+    tt0 = pybuda.TTDevice(
+      name="tt0",
+      arch=BackendDevice.Wormhole_B0,
+      devtype=BackendType.Silicon
+    )
     tt0.place_module(...)
     device_img: TTDeviceImage = tt0.compile_to_image(
         img_path="device_images/tt0.tti",